hsgweon/pipits/README.md

 Lastly we need to re-train RDP Classifier with the downloaded "UNITE fungal ITS reference training dataset".
 PIPITS provides a script called "retrain_rdp" for this task.
-To run the command, you need to give
+To run the command, you need to specify:

      (1, 2) the files from "UNITE fungal ITS reference training dataset"; (3) output directory name; and
      (4) the location of the RDP Classifier .jar file.

 Note that this step does not need to be repeated until a new set of training data is available to retrain the classifier.
-For example:
+Run:

 ```sh
 cd $HOME/pipits/refdb